quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream:

-: A logical, bi-directional channel of ordered bytes within a QUIC connection.
+: A logical unidirectional or bidirectional channel of ordered bytes within a QUIC connection.

 Connection: